 A maximum of $10,000 per year or $20,000 over 2 years.

 Funding is provided initially up to 24 months - with the option to extend a further two years, subject to compliance with requirements.

-Operational grants support the development of an organisation that addresses clearly identified needs and embraces the principles of social justice, healthy living, environmental sustainability and community inclusion, for a 3 year period.
+Aims to support the development of a newly formed organisation that addresses clearly identified needs and embraces the principles of social justice, healthy living, environmental sustainability and community inclusion.

 A maximum of $10,000 per year or $30,000 over 3 years.

 Apply online at our grants website to complete and submit an application.